 We train on Throsby Creek, an inlet off the mighty Hunter River, and occasionally enjoy a paddle down Newcastle Harbour.

-Over the short life of the Club, a number of our Members have qualified as State and Australian representatives competing at the National Titles in QLD, SA, WA, VIC and ACT; the Asian Championships at Macau; and at World Championship events.
+Over the short life of the Club, a number of our members have qualified as State and Australian representatives competing at the National Titles in QLD, SA, WA, VIC and ACT; the Asian Championships at Macau; and at World Championship events.
 It is the clubs aim to compete annually as a Club at the Australian Championships.

 Our Club also enjoys the thrill of racing overseas against international teams.
-In 2006, we participated in our first overseas event as a Club in Penang, Malaysia – and more recently at Boracay, Philippines; Putrajaya International Dragon Boat Regatta (near Kuala Lumpur, Malaysia); Shanghai; and Long Beach California, USA.
+In 2006, we participated in our first overseas event as a Club in Penang, Malaysia – and more recently at Boracay, Philippines; Putrajaya International Dragon Boat Regatta (near Kuala Lumpur, Malaysia); Shanghai; Hong Kong and Long Beach California, USA.

-Our members have also participated in the longer events such as the 55km Ord River Paddle and the 41km Four Bridges Event in Hobart.
+Our members have also participated in longer events such as the 55km Ord River Paddle and the 41km Four Bridges Event in Hobart.

-On occasions we hold a Community Regatta for our local corporate and community teams.
+On occasions, we hold a Community Regatta for our local corporate and community teams.

 Our Red Dragon Art is by Peter Lewis – www.livecaricatures.com.au